worldbank/counting-people-climate-risk/docs/0_summary.md

 # Summary

 This page summarizes the method used to estimate the population at high risk from climate-related hazards, a new [WBG Scorecard Vision Indicator](https://scorecard.worldbank.org/en/scorecard/our-vision#planet).
 The methodology follows a widely used framework to assess risk in the context of climate change impacts.
+Risk is the potential for adverse consequences.
 Risks result from interactions between climate-related **hazards** with the **exposure** and **vulnerability** of the affected population to the hazards.

 ![Framework](images/framework.png)